p-charis/cpapaevangelou/_talks/21-ejc-symposium.md

 location: "Toulouse, France"
 ---

-Participated in a symposium of the EJC for an upcoming Special Issue
+Participated in a symposium of the European Journal of Communication for an upcoming Special Issue on the Platformisation of the Public Sphere.
+[You can access the presentation here](https://github.com/p-charis/cpapaevangelou/blob/master/presentation-files/ejc-symposium-papaevangelou.pdf) and you can [read the preprint here](https://shs.hal.science/halshs-03933538v1).